-Our policy on physical intervention/positive handling by staff is set out separately, as part of our Physical Control Policy.
+Our policy on Use of Reasonable Force Policy by staff is set out separately, as part of our Physical Control Policy.
+Use of reasonable force and restrictive practices in schools - GOV.UK (www.gov.uk)

 13. Anti-Bullying

 Anti-Bullying is referenced within the Anti-Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 Examples of procedure and protocol can be found in the Anti-Bullying policy.